 You may have noticed there are some important tools required if your workforce is to keep to their career-specific new year’s resolutions: internal engagement tools.
 These include:

-– a performance management system for setting and review goals
+– a performance management system for setting and reviewing goals

 – an intranet function that operates across any device so that ALL employees can access and share information with their colleagues